muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - Command sonar scan? mvn sonar:sonar
 - You are using sonarqube directly or as a plugin?
 - What is target directory in sense of mvn clean package and how it is created?
 - Have u seen sandbox option in jenkins?
-What is use of that? (have to be reviewed)
+What is use of that?
 - Have u seen Manage jenkins option?
-- What all u have explored in manage jenkins? (have to be reviewed)
+- What all u have explored in manage jenkins?
 - Do you know credentials plugin, how to install and configure?
 - Python script to parse json in python and print specific parsed data.
-Json data given by them. (have to be reviewed)
+Json data given by them.
 - How would you troubleshoot docker deamon?
-Suppose a pod is not coming up on any node, how will you troubleshoot? (have to be reviewed)
+Suppose a pod is not coming up on any node, how will you troubleshoot?
-- Difference between service and virtual service in k8s? (have to be reviewed)
+- Difference between service and virtual service in k8s?
 - Suppose two applications have same name by mistake, how will service schedule? if both have same labels?
-Have u came accross such issue? (have to be reviewed)
+Have u came accross such issue?
 - What is service mesh?
 - What is ISTIO?
 - Why we use sidecar containers?
-- Why we can't deploy monitoring or logging apps in same containers? why to use separate sidecar containers? (have to be reviewed)
+- Why we can't deploy monitoring or logging apps in same containers? why to use separate sidecar containers?
 - What is envoy proxy?
 What is the use of that?
+- diffewrence btwn istio and envoy proxy?
 - Have u worked on any monitoring solution?
 - Have u worked on any configuration mgmt tools?
 - List few config mgmt tools u have heard of?